Bote, Happ homer as Cubs beat Nationals 6-3

 TRAINER'S ROOM

 Nationals: RHP Stephen Strasburg (shoulder inflammation) threw 34 pitches in a bullpen session.
-Washington manger Dave Martinez said the Nationals will see how Strasburg feels Wednesday before deciding the next step.
+Martinez said the Nationals will see how Strasburg feels Wednesday before deciding on the next step.
 The three-time All-Star has not pitched since April 13.

 Cubs: OF Jake Marisnick (right hamstring strain) has been doing some light running.
 “I think he's happy how things are progressing,” Ross said. ...
 RHP Trevor Megill (strained right forearm) and RHP Alec Mills (strained lower back) are scheduled to throw bullpens Thursday.